WarigaPojja: Music score

-The musical score was written by Dinesh Subasinghe, using acoustic instruments such as Armmenian duduk, Bolivian flutes, takara, Chinese guita 'pipa' as well as folk bamboo flutes, jembe drums, Sri Lankan folk drums, Japanese taiko and different woodwinds.
+The musical score was written by Dinesh Subasinghe, using acoustic instruments such as Armenian duduk, Bolivian flutes, takara, Chinese guita 'pipa' as well as folk bamboo flutes, jembe drums, Sri Lankan folk drums, Japanese taiko and different woodwinds.
 Annada Perera and Uresha Ravihare lent/ vocals along with Dinesh Subasinghe's folk singing.

 Score was nominated for best music in 3rd Derana Lux film Awards 2015 and won the award for Most popular film song of the year in the same award ceremony.
 Lyrics were written by Nandasiri Gamage.